Claudia Christian: Author

 Christian is the author of both fiction and non fiction books.
 Her non fiction works include her initial memoir, My Life with Geeks and Freaks, her updated autobiography Babylon Confidential: A Memoir of Love, Sex, and Addiction, Journeys: Inspirational Stories of Recovery from Alcohol Addiction Using a Breakthrough Scientific Method and a cook book co-authored (with Mark Michel), Snack Hacks.
 She also wrote the introduction for the second edition of The Cure for Alcoholism: The Medically Proven Way to Eliminate Alcohol Addiction.

 Her fictional works are The Misadventures of Miss Emma Bradford (aka Emma Bradford and the Mystery of Queen Tut), Wolf's Empire: Gladiator, and The Original: The Trials of Sara Larkin.

-Together with Chris McAuley, Christian has also created Dark Legacies, a science-fiction universe.
+Together with Chris McAuley, Christian created Dark Legacies, a science-fiction universe.
 The first of the multimedia projects is a comic-book thriller, funded on Kickstarter in 2022.
-The project was later expanded on with an audiobook from BBV Productions.
+The project was later expanded with an audiobook from BBV Productions.